 I nodded, accepting their compliments.

 “Thank you.
-It was certainly a difficulty getting ahold of the lemons,” I trailed off, partially wishing to fill them in on my rainy adventure the day before.
+It was certainly difficult getting ahold of the lemons,” I trailed off, partially wishing to fill them in on my rainy adventure the day before.

 Bart tilted his head to the side, carving another bite from his slice with his fork.
 “I would think so.
-I saw on the news this morning that the truck that transports lemons was in an accident on highway 66.
+I saw on the news this morning that a produce truck transporting lemons to our area was in an accident on Highway 66.
 What bad luck.”

 Leon and I murmured our agreements, shaking our heads in sync.

-“That explains the seemingly abundance of limes then,” I replied.
+“That explains the abundance of limes then,” I replied.